F5Networks/f5-bigip-runtime-init/README.md

 ```

-Example 5: Replaces secret used within DO declaration to configure admin password on GCP BIGIP device
+Example 5: Replaces secret used within DO declaration to configure admin password on GCP BIG-IP device

 - In Google Secret Manager, secrets will be stored and mapped via secretId
 ```json